Ken P's Today in History

 Sports history:

-• 1899 - Stanley Cup: Montréal Shamrocks sweep Queens University (Kingston Ontario) in two games.
+• 1899 - Stanley Cup of hockey: Montréal Shamrocks sweep Queens University (Kingston Ontario) in two games.

-• 1919 - Cy Denneny of NHL Ottawa Senators scores record 52nd goals.
+• 1919 - Cy Denneny of NHL Ottawa Senators scores record 52nd goal.

 • 1922 - Kenesaw Mountain Landis resigns his judgeship to work for baseball.